Health Insurance

 Cost of Private Health Plans

 The cost of private health insurance can vary from zero to a few thousand dollars per month, depending on your age, family size, income and the chosen plan.
-Individuals and families whose income is between 100% and 400% of federal poverty level receive health insurance subsidies (discounts).
-If you are low-income, you can typically purchase a subsidized health plan for under $100 per month.
-Vision and dental plans are purchased separately, but they are rather inexpensive – $0-60 per month.
+Individuals and families whose income is below 400% of federal poverty level receive health insurance subsidies (discounts).
+If you are low-income, you can typically purchase an affordable subsidized health plan.
+Adult dental and vision plans are usually purchased separately, but they are rather inexpensive – $0-60 per month.

 Open Enrollment and Special Enrollment Periods